liferay-search/liferay-docs/en/developer/frameworks/articles/info-framework/03-creating-information-item-renderer.markdown

 For this example you rendered everything through a `StringBundler`.
 In more complex cases, you would use JSPs or another templating technology.

 The renderer is ready for use!
-In @product-ver@, Info Item Renderers are not widely used, but the usages and application will grow in future releases.
+In @sharepoint-ver@, Info Item Renderers are not widely used, but the usages and application will grow in future releases.